 Summer Challenge students can choose any two seminars from our list of 20.
 Each seminar is designed to expand your academic horizons through lectures, discussions, individual and group work, project-based assignments—even field trips.
 Small class sizes give you the opportunity to receive individual attention from our experienced team of college instructors.
-Here are this summer's seminars:
+This summer's seminars include:

 - Abnormal Psychology

 - Chemistry of Medicine

 - Electrical Engineering